DNS, WHOIS, SPF/DMARC, SSL Domain Audit

 Share

-Bulk domain audit covering DNS records, WHOIS registration, SPF / DMARC / DKIM email auth, SSL certificates, and reverse DNS.
+Bulk domain audit and lookup API covering DNS records, WHOIS registration, SPF / DMARC / DKIM email authentication, SSL certificate expiry, and reverse DNS.
+One call runs a bulk DNS lookup, a WHOIS lookup, an SSL certificate check, and an email-auth check per domain.
 Pure Node, no browser, no proxies — sub-second per domain on most resolvers.

 - Resolves A, AAAA, MX, TXT, NS, SOA, CNAME, CAA, and SRV records in parallel.